Asteria-Pro: Enhancing Deep-Learning Based Binary Code Similarity Detection by Incorporating Domain Knowledge: DK-based Prefiltration

-Our new feature intends to extract comprehensive information from the call relationship of software binary, including the symbol information.
-Such call relationship can be presented by \textit{call graph}.
-The \textit{call graph} $CG$ can be defined by giving all functions as nodes and the call relationships between functions as edges: $CG = ( \mathcal{V},\mathcal{E} )$, where $\mathcal{V} = \{v| \text{$v$ is a function}\}$ denotes the node collection and $\mathcal{E} = \{ (u,v)| \text{$u$ calls $v$}\}$ denotes the edge collection.
-For edge $(u,v) \in E$, we say that function $v$ is a callee function of function $u$.
-The genealogist is a function list containing \textbf{partial} callee functions of the target function.
-Considering \textbf{EC1}, we can not utilize all symbol information of callee functions, since callee functions might be in removable symbol table (i.e., static symbol table), and the function name will removed.
-Fortunately, to link against dynamic libraries, function names in the dynamic symbol table $DST$ (i.e., import and export table) will be preserved~\cite{harris2005practical}.
-For example, if target function calls external function `strcpy', the callee function name `strcpy' remains in import table rather than removed after binary strip.
-We define genealogist $GL$ of target function $f$ as: $GL_f = \{ v | v \in \mathcal{V}, (f, v) \in \mathcal{E}, v \in DST \}$.
+This section provides a formal definition of \textit{NCL} to enhance clarity and precision. \textit{NCL} is built upon the call graph of the software.
+The \textit{call graph} $CG$ can be defined by representing all functions as nodes and the call relationships between them as edges: $CG = (\mathcal{V},\mathcal{E})$, where $\mathcal{V} = \{v| \text{$v$ is a function}\}$ denotes the node collection and $\mathcal{E} = \{ (u,v)| \text{$u$ calls $v$}\}$ denotes the edge collection.
+For any edge $(u,v) \in \mathcal{E}$, we say that function $v$ is a callee function of function $u$.
+To facilitate linking, function names in the dynamic symbol table $DST$ (i.e., import and export table) are preserved~\cite{harris2005practical}.
+For instance, if a target function calls an external function such as `strcpy', the callee function name `strcpy' remains in the import table, rather than being removed after binary stripping.
+The \textit{NCL} of a target function $f$ is defined as $NCL_f = \{ v | v \in \mathcal{V}, v \in DST \, (f, v) \in \mathcal{E}, \}$, where $v$ is sorted by its call instruction address.

-For cases where a function calls the same function multiple times, we keep multiple identical function names.
+To address EC1, we employ two strategies to recover the original function names.
+Firstly, for C++ decorated names, we use the recovery tool \textit{cxxfilt}~\cite{cxxfilt} to recover the function names.
+Secondly, for other decorated functions, we define heuristic rules to recover the function names.
+For example, we recover the function call to '\_gets' by replacing it with 'gets', by removing the underscore at the beginning.
+In cases where a function calls the same function multiple times, we keep multiple identical function names.